RuthAndRoth/Roth2/Documentation/Packaging/README.txt

 * Initial skin, shape, basic eyes and basic hair
 * Dark gray underwear

-Roth 2 v2 Extras - This is a box of useful extra elements and options.
+Roth2 v2 - Extras - This is a box of useful extra elements and options.
 * !README-EXTRAS and !LICENSE
 * Roth2 v2 Body (only)
 * Roth2 v2 Feet